11 Jun How does being Overweight affect Fertility

-People are now opting for IVF centers in India.
+People are now opting for 2018’s best IVF centre in the World.
 Many cities have renowned best fertility clinics in India, successfully providing treatments to childless parents in the country as well as those from abroad.

-One of the many reasons of being infertile can be the weight.
+One of the many reasons for being infertile can be the weight.
 Both being underweight and overweight can take a toll on the couple’s fertility.
 Here’s how: